 - Do you know where the exam room is?

 - Do you have a few past exam papers or questions to review?

-- Have you prepared all the resources, materials and stationary that you need and are allowed to bring into the exam?
+- Have you prepared all the resources, materials and stationary you need and are allowed to take with you to the exam?

 - Are you aware of the formats of your exams such as multiple choice, open book or regular?